Nidhi Razdan: Personal life

-Nidhi Razdan is the daughter of Maharaj Krishan Razdan, the former editor-in-chief of news agency, Press Trust of India.
+Nidhi Razdan is a Kashmiri Pandit and the daughter of Maharaj Krishan Razdan, the former editor-in-chief of news agency, Press Trust of India.
 She studied at Apeejay School, Sheikh Sarai, New Delhi.
 She graduated from Lady Shri Ram College and later pursued a Post-Graduate Diploma in Radio and TV Journalism at the Indian Institute of Mass Communication, Delhi (1998–99).
 She is from Budgam (Central Kashmir), Jammu & Kashmir.

 Razdan married journalist and writer, Neelesh Misra, in 2005.
 The couple divorced two years later in 2007.

 Career

 Razdan joined NDTV in 1999 and worked till June 2020 for twenty one years.
 She was the executive editor of NDTV and the primary anchor of NDTV 24x7 news show Left, Right & Centre.
 The program is normally broadcast live from a New Delhi studio every evening and covers debates and discussions on and beyond breaking news stories and headlines.
 She also anchored the weekly show, The Big Fight, which pits those on opposite sides of an issue against each other in a debate.

 Since the start of her career in 1999, Razdan has covered a variety of news events and hosted a series of shows, often reporting live from the news scene.
 She has reported extensively on a wide range of key political, economic, and social stories from the Indian subcontinent, covering the Indian politics and foreign affairs closely, including the India-US nuclear deal, general elections, several state elections, all major news developments and elections in Jammu and Kashmir, the earthquakes in Gujarat in 2001 and Kashmir in 2005.
 Razdan has been the diplomatic correspondent of NDTV 24x7, which is an English language television channel that carries news and current affairs in India, owned by New Delhi Television Ltd network.

 She has done documentaries from Pakistan-administered Kashmir, Tibet and the United Kingdom after the train bombings.
 Razdan has also authored a book titled Left, Right and Centre: The Idea of India, which was published in July 2017 by Penguin Random House India.

 She had anchored the following shows on NDTV: